Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 - ![TKI Opener](/img/tetris/openers/tki.png)
 - Hard Drop: https://harddrop.com/wiki/TKI_3_Opening#Flat_Top_variation
 - Early I freestyle opener
+- Technically, this opener refers to the TSD in the first bag.
+In practice, you want to squeeze at least 3 TSDs out of it.
 - Great for learning 7-2 stacking.
 Starts with an early TSD for defensive measures if needed.
     - Remember, you don't have to pop that TSD immediately!
 If you have a follow up in mind, just build those first.
 As always, you don't want to send free cleans..
 - Flat top TKI is also the traditional choice to transition into LST.